-You’ll be surprised at how much wind many of these tarps can take.
+You'll be surprised at how much wind many tarps can take.

-However, if the weather does get very bad, you will want to get the tarp down.
-This is especially important if your tarp is next to your tent as shown in the picture above.
+However, if the weather gets very bad, you want to get the tarp down.
+This is especially important if your tarp is next to your tent, as shown in the picture above.

 Why?
-Well if the wind gets underneath your tarp and a tarp pole comes out, the pole could fall onto your tent.
-If you are very unlucky, the pole could put a hole in your tent.
+Well, if the wind gets underneath your tarp and a tarp pole comes out, the pole could fall onto your tent.
+The pole could put a hole in your tent if you are very unlucky.

-The solution is very simple though, and you don’t have to put the entire tarp away.
+The solution is simple; you don't have to put the entire tarp away.